Beverly Stein accepted a flag flown over the Captial in recognition of the Cape Meares Community Association.

-The Tillamook County Visitors Association will recognize the Watershed Conservancy Project with the 2024 award for Excellence in Community Stewardship at a banquet on February 21.
+The Tillamook County Visitors Association recognized the Watershed Conservancy Project with the 2024 award for Excellence in Community Stewardship.
+CMCA President Beverly Stein represented the community at the February 2025 TCVA Awards banquet.

-We have a puzzle exchange at the Community Center!
+We have a puzzle exchangeat the Community Center!
 And if you buy a puzzle at Goodwill you can return it for store credit within 30 days and buy another puzzle!

 The CMCA Aging with Grace working group (formally the Aging in Place and Preparing for End of Life) has compiled helpful resource links and information on the dedicated Aging with Grace webpage.